lpturmel/lcount/README.md

 This project is a utility binary for retrieving line counts for projects.

-\*\*While it is working, this is not meant to be the fastest/more complete implementation at all.
+**While it is functional, this is not meant to be the fastest/more complete implementation at all.
-It was created for some Rust fun and for learning purposes. if you want something like this but way more powerful look up [SCC](https://github.com/boyter/scc) by Ben Boyter.
+It was created for some Rust fun 🦀 and for learning purposes. if you want something like this but way more powerful look up [SCC](https://github.com/boyter/scc) by Ben Boyter.**

 ## Installation